• Skip to primary navigation

 Step 2.
 Download and Install APK Files

-The next step is to download and Install the APK Files that are required to install Google Play Store on your Kindle Fire device.
+The next step is to download & install the following four Google System Files (APKs) that are required to make Google Play Store available and working on your Amazon Fire device.

 1. Google Account Manager